steveokard/BarkPack-1/notes/winter_green.md

 # Winter Green

 Winter Green is a character created by the person going under the same name.
 He is (possibly) the workhorse of the group, although it'll mostly be played for laughs.
-He is first introduced in Anthony & Zack in the second scene when Kit asks Winter the two title characters.
+He is first introduced in Anthony & Zack in the second scene when Kit asks Winter where the two title characters are.

 ## Abilities